 But what's even more fun is finding out what's coming up in the months ahead.

-These magazines plan their editorial content in advance.
+Magazines plan their editorial content in advance.
 The way to find out what's in their editorial plan is by getting your hands on the magazine's media kit.

 How do you do that?